The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: General Analysis of Timeboost

-\paraib{Timeboost Transaction Inclusion} When analyzing all \num{11508505} transactions sent to the express lane (or timeboosted transactions), we found that 50\% of express-lane transactions are included within the first 7 positions of a block, and the average position is 14.31, confirming that express-lane access reliably provides early inclusion.
-However, the distribution exhibits a significant tail: \stress{a non-negligible share of transactions are placed deeper in the block}, implying that controllers do not always monopolize the very top positions.
-We present the results in Figure~\ref{fig:timeboost-tx-position}.
-Moreover, in Figure~\ref{fig:timeboost-in-block-position} we analyze the distribution of normalized in-block positions.
-We found that the median position is 45.7\%, indicating that a typical timeboosted transaction is placed near the block midpoint rather than the start.
-Only 25\% of transactions appear before position 22.9\%, while 25\% extend beyond 69.8\%.
-The upper tail is heavy, with 15.11\% of transactions placed at or after the 90th percentile.
-Overall, \stress{Timeboost grants priority access but does not guarantee consistent top-of-block ordering}.
+When analyzing all \num{48525587} transactions sent through the express lane (i.e., timeboosted transactions), we find that 50\% of them are included within the first 10 positions of a block, with an average absolute position of 19.6 transactions from the top of the block (see Figure~\ref{fig:timeboost-tx-position}).
+This initially suggests that express lane access frequently enables early transaction inclusion.
+However, absolute positions alone can be misleading because block sizes vary substantially over time.
+To account for this, we normalize each transaction's position relative to the total number of transactions in its block.
+Figure~\ref{fig:timeboost-in-block-position} presents the resulting distribution of normalized in-block positions.
+We find that the median normalized position is 47.62th percentile, indicating that a typical timeboosted transaction is included near the middle of the block rather than consistently near the top.
+Only 25\% of timeboosted transactions appear before the 24.18th percentile of their respective blocks, while another 25\% are placed after the 76th percentile.
+Moreover, the distribution exhibits a heavy upper tail, with 14.29\% of transactions included at or beyond the 90th percentile of the block.
+This shows that \stress{Timeboost provides preferential access to blockspace but does not guarantee persistent top-of-block inclusion}.
+While many express lane transactions are inserted early in absolute terms, a substantial share still appears in the middle or even at the end of blocks.